MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-availability-overview.md

 ms.author: SorenGP

 ---
-# How to: View the Availability of Items
+# View the Availability of Items
 From the context of a business task, you can get advanced information about when and where an item is available, such as when talking to a customer about a delivery date.

 You can view the availability of all items per location, and you can view the availability of each item by event, by period, or by location.
 An event is any scheduled item transaction, such as a sales shipment or an inbound transfer receipt.

 > [!NOTE]
 >   Availability views by location require that you maintain inventory at more than one location.
-For more information, see [How to: Set Up Locations](inventory-how-setup-locations.md).
+For more information, see [Set Up Locations](inventory-how-setup-locations.md).

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], availability figures are shown in two different fields, each with a different definition: